The goal for Community Support is that people enjoy a sense of belonging, are able to connect, contribute and flourish within their community.

 Enjoying craft work, a cuppa and a chat is a great way to spend the morning.
 You are welcome to bring a craft you are already doing, or to learn a craft from others or join in a group project.
 We meet at the Darfield Baptist Church fortnightly on a Thursday from 10am-noon.
 Children welcome.
 For more information contact us.

 Many people benefit from the generosity and donations of food items and seasonal vegetables of the wider community.
-Pop in and see the ladies at the Hub if you have food to donate, or contact us if you, or someone you know is in need.
+Pop in and see the ladies at the Hub if you have food to donate, or contact us if someone you know is in need.